Divyesh06/Greatest-Python-Prank-Ever/README.md

 However, if you are still having safety doubts, you can run `Source\decrypyed.py` which has a readable code that you can review first.
 Although this will ruin some fun :(

 **Instructions**
-* Only tested on Windows but might work on other OS
+* Only tested on Windows but should work partially on other OS
 * Requires Python 3x to be Installed

 <br>